microsoft/CloudAdoptionFramework/ready/AzNamingTool/USINGTHEAPI.md

 ### Generating Names
 To generate a resource type name programmatically, the API requires a JSON payload of all the components being requested.
-This includes all current configured components and the desired resource type.
+This includes all configured components and the desired resource type.

 The process is as follows: